greenboxal/doggohub/doc/administration/container_registry.md

 There are two ways you can configure the Registry's external domain.

-- Either [use the existing GitLab domain][existing-domain] where in that case the Registry will have to listen on a port and reuse GitLab's TLS certificate,
+- Either [use the existing DoggoHub domain][existing-domain] where in that case the Registry will have to listen on a port and reuse DoggoHub's TLS certificate,
 - or [use a completely separate domain][new-domain] with a new TLS certificate for that domain.